zhenging/pols202/notes/02/exam_1_why_government.md

 7\.
 Government and politics are concerned with values.
 Understand some of the most important political values reviewed in the lecture (personal liberty, social order, juice, equality.)

 8\.
 Compare and contrast the the noons of **political power, authority, and legitimacy**.
-Include an understanding of Max Weber’s three types of authority.
+Include an understanding of Max Weber's three types of authority.

 9\.
 Compare and contrast the theorists/philosophers as reviewed in the lecture and readings.
 Which do you align with more and why?